 It was the last Saturday morning in August 2001.
-Pack 714’s Cubmaster Dennis Moline, pack committee chair Pam Kiley, and Three Rivers District director Jeff Smith surveyed the scene at the Viking Council’s Rum River camp in Ramsey, Minn., with anticipation.
-The sun was shining on the camp’s 160 acres of pristine wilderness; temperatures were in the 70’s; and 17 of Pack 714’s 30 boys, plus assorted siblings, parents, and adult leaders, had assembled to take part in the unit’s final summertime event—an overnight camp-out.
+Pack 714’s Cubmaster, Dennis Moline; pack committee chair, Pam Kiley; and Three Rivers District director, Jeff Smith, surveyed the scene at the Viking Council’s Rum River camp in Ramsey, Minn., with anticipation.
+The sun was shining on the camp’s 160 acres of pristine wilderness; temperatures were in the 70’s; and 17 of Pack 714’s 30 Scouts, plus assorted siblings, parents and adult leaders, had assembled to take part in the unit’s final summertime event — an overnight campout.

 Opportunities for fun

 Pack 714’s overnight, held at the council camp an hour north of Minneapolis, had a lot of “good stuff” planned.
 The schedule included five outdoor skills learning stations (one staffed by Boy Scouts from Spring Lake Park’s Troop 498), plus a conservation project, obstacle course, scavenger hunt, nature hike and some stargazing.